Shenzhen Metro Builds Industry's First Multi-Rail-Line Network Operations CDMC

 Aiming to better manage the process and improve urban rail development services, China plans to reduce the conventional, labor-intensive construction mode with 'smart construction sites' that are ICT-based.
 A few enterprises have started to explore this concept — which means to integrate smart design, construction, Operations and Maintenance (O&M), and supervision in order to implement more efficient integrated management of the construction process.

 In recent years, Shenzhen Metro has deployed an Office Automation (OA) system and a contract management system.
-It has also built video surveillance, access control, and multi-line video networking systems, as well as security management and integrated engineering project management platforms, in compliance with the government-issued Smart Construction Site Standards.
+It has also built video security, access control, and multi-line video networking systems, as well as security management and integrated engineering project management platforms, in compliance with the government-issued Smart Construction Site Standards.
 However, there is a major drawback in this approach: Data from the preceding information systems isn't shared efficiently.
 To make things worse, exhaustive — and sometimes ineffective — manual operations result in inefficient service handling.
-For example, the video surveillance system still relies on manual inspection, and this can lead to missing risks or reporting risks when there are none.
+For example, the video security system still relies on manual inspection, and this can lead to missing risks or reporting risks when there are none.

 By the end of 2019, Shenzhen Metro had done a great deal to eliminate obstacles and reform the systems to address these challenges.
 Starting from enterprise strategy planning and top-level design, it worked together with multiple high-tech enterprises — including Huawei — to delve into digital transformation solutions by signing strategic framework agreements and seeking management consulting and planning.
 Ultimately, Shenzhen Metro decided to deploy Huawei's Urban Rail Cloud Solution, referring to the advanced smart construction concept that prioritizes full-lifecycle management.